Sue: I don’t know why we’re bothering any more.

 Sue: Oh, thank God.
-I thought that sound meant the Doctor needed to put some WD-40 on the TARDIS hinges.
+I thought that sound meant the Doctor needed to put some WD-40 on the TARDIS’ hinges.
 That’s a relief.

 The Doctor and Leela encounter a local man named Ted Moss.
 He tells them that a rich foreign scientist, who made his money out of electronics – which doesn’t make sense because he isn’t Japanese – is up to no good at the priory.

-She recognises Derek Martin in a heartbeat.
+You’ll be pleased to know she recognised Derek Martin in a heartbeat.